lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/DailyExpression.md

 pertaining to
 in terms of vs with respect/regard to
   'in terms of' When we speak in this way, using these kinds of terms. eg In terms of computer skills, his programming and website design abilities are excellent.
-'with regard to' When we look at something. eg With regard to this problem, we need a solution by Friday. novelty origin widget gadget device
+  'with regard to' When we look at something. eg With regard to this problem, we need a solution by Friday.

+novelty origin
+widget gadget device

-it can make your head spin. fuzzy ball sphere under below beneath underneath http://www.phrasemix.com/answers/whats-the-difference-between-under-below-beneath-and-underne precise concise be accounted for 占 guarantee warranty promise omission ignorance
+it can make your head spin. fuzzy ball sphere under below beneath underneath http://www.phrasemix.com/answers/whats-the-difference-between-under-below-beneath-and-underne

-categorize classify
-per pax=per person/passenger person is a decent substitute for individuals, People is the ordinary plural of person differ / not in sync with / not be aligned
-It can be differ for different organizational units and corporate functions Organization may not be in sync with market force.
-Top management and staff may not always be aligned.

-obtain retain attain detain（扣留） defer delay lag accommodate to throughput吞吐量 threshold 临界值 capacity omit忽略   leave out省去 不考虑

-work around to 逐步的解决
-correspond to 相应于 符合于
-respond to 相应

-contradict反驳 与...矛盾 on contrary counter protest 反对

-elicit 引出 诱出 solicit 恳求 征求 勾引

-hereinafter 以下，在下文中

-packed 拥挤 crowded
+be accounted for 占

 ## Topic
 ### About view of life